Work experience & internships

-The person who’s doing the work should get the main benefit from the arrangement.
-If a business or organisation is getting the main benefit from engaging the person and their work, it's more likely the person is an employee.
+The person doing the work should get the main benefit from the arrangement.
+If the business is getting the main benefit, it's more likely the person is an employee.

 Example: Unpaid internship

-In this example there's no employment relationship and the interns don’t have to be paid.
+In this example there's no employment relationship and the council doesn't have to pay the interns.